 Spiritual, Moral, Social and Cultural Development

-The key to our successful SMSC provision is the secure, inclusive and engaging climate for learning which we build within our school.
+The key to our successful SMSC provision is the secure, inclusive and engaging climate for learning that we build within our school.
 A child centred, positive culture, where all members of the school and wider community are valued and respected equally.

-Spiritual; reflective, imaginative, creative and curious
+Spiritual - reflective, imaginative, creative and curious

 Children have many opportunities to reflect throughout the school day on their own learning and the learning of others as they evaluate it during every lesson.
-Reflection is a key feature of our assemblies and circle time; when children can reflect not only on their learning but their thoughts and feelings on what they have learnt.
-Using ‘Restorative Justice’ we provide children with the skills to also reflect on their behaviour.
+Reflection is a key feature of our assemblies and circle time, when children can reflect not only on their learning but their thoughts and feelings about what they have learnt.
+Using ‘restorative justice’, we also provide children with the skills to reflect on their behaviour.
 When needed, a physical space is provided for reflection in our Nurture Room.

-Moral; empathetic, understanding, reasoned with a sense of right and wrong
+Moral - empathetic, understanding, reasoned with a sense of right and wrong

-We have Parent/Teacher/Child agreed ‘School Rules’ and each year classes devote time to developing a ‘Class Charter’, these are visible and recapped often to enable children to make informed and appropriate choices.
+We have Parent/Teacher/Child agreed ‘School Rules’ and, each year, classes devote time to developing a ‘Class Charter’.
+These are visible and recapped often to enable children to make informed and appropriate choices.

-Social; the skills to participate, cooperate and engage
+Social - the skills to participate, cooperate and engage

-Community links through 'Intergeneration’, ‘Community Café’ and the ‘Seasons house’ develop children’s sense of the wider community and the contribution they can make to it.
-Opportunities are taken within school to widen the children’s understanding of citizenship through School Council and Eco-groups which meet regularly and are consulted in relevant decisions and events in school.
+Community links through 'Intergeneration’ and the ‘Seasons House’ develop children’s sense of the wider community and the contribution they can make to it.
+Opportunities are taken within school to widen the children’s understanding of citizenship through School Council and Eco-groups, which meet regularly and are consulted in relevant decisions and events in school.
 Representatives from each class are able to contribute and debate the ideas and questions raised in circle time and class discussion, giving all children a voice to share opinions and interest in challenging issues from local, national and global contexts.
 ‘Ambassadors’ for the school are able to confidently greet, guide and explain its features and practices for visitors.

-Cultural; awareness, tolerance and respect
+Cultural - awareness, tolerance and respect